Sabena Flight 548

-The U.S. Figure Skating Team is pictured on February 14, 1961 before boarding Sabena Flight 548 at Idlewild Airport in New York City.
-Pictured on the tarmac, from left to right, are team manager Deane McMinn, 44; Laurence Owen, 16; Douglas Ramsay, 16; Stephanie Westerfeld, 17: Gregory Kelley, 16; Rhode Lee Michelson, 17; Bradley Lord, 21; First row, plane steps: Maribel Owen, 20; Dudley Richards, 29; Second row, plane steps: William Hickox, 18; Ray Hadley Jr., 17; Third row, plane steps: Laurie Hickox, 15; Larry Pierce, 24; Ila Ray Hadley, 18; Fourth row, plane steps: Roger Campbell, 18; Diane Sherbloom, 18; Fifth row, plane steps: Dona Lee Carrier, 20; Sixth row, plane steps: Robert Dineen, 23; Seventh row, plane steps: Patricia Dineen, 25.
+The U.S. Figure Skating Team just before boarding at Idlewild Airport in New York City.
+Front: team manager Deane McMinn, 44; Laurence Owen, 16; Douglas Ramsay, 16; Stephanie Westerfeld, 17; Gregory Kelley, 16; Rhode Lee Michelson, 17; Bradley Lord, 21.
+First step: Maribel Owen, 20; Dudley Richards, 29.
+Second step: William Hickox, 18; Ray Hadley Jr., 17.
+Third step: Laurie Hickox, 15; Larry Pierce, 24; Ila Ray Hadley, 18.
+Fourth row: Roger Campbell, 18; Diane Sherbloom, 18.
+At rear: Dona Lee Carrier, 20; Robert Dineen, 24; Patricia Dineen, 25.

 Sabena Flight 548 was a scheduled international passenger flight from Idlewild Airport in New York City to Brussels Airport in Belgium.
-On 15 February 1961, the Boeing 707-329 operating the flight crashed on approach to Brussels Airport, killing all 72 people on board and one person on the ground.
+On 15 February 1961, the Boeing 707 operating the flight crashed on approach to Brussels Airport, killing all 72 people on board and one person on the ground.
 The fatalities included the entire United States figure skating team, which was traveling to the World Figure Skating Championships in Prague, Czechoslovakia.
 The precise cause of the crash remains unknown; the most likely explanation was thought to be a failure of the mechanism that adjusts the tail stabilizer.

 This was the first fatal accident involving a Boeing 707 in regular passenger service; it happened 28 months after the 707 airliner had been placed into commercial use.
 (Note: The first passenger flight of the Boeing 707 was in October 1958.
 Three 707s had crashed previously during training or test flights.)
 It remains the deadliest plane crash to have occurred on Belgian soil.